-Beyond that these deal toys are pretty interesting in their own right and simply fun to look at; and some, like the Palm deal toy shown below, even qualify as true cultural artifacts of their time.
+But beyond that they tend to be pretty interesting in their own right, and some, like the Palm deal toy shown below, even qualify as true cultural artifacts of a different era.

 Palm pioneered the personal digital assistant (PDA), a forerunner of smartphones.
 The hugely successful Palm V not only provided inspiration for this deal toy, but was largely responsible for the IPO itself, which took place in 2000, a year after V’s launch.